top of page

 ****enrichment: view this video about nurses on the front lines

-1. Please note: a planning document is available for you to start planning your WWI culminating assignment.
+1. Please note: don't forget a planning document is available for you to start planning your WWI culminating assignment.
 Access your copy of the planning chart in Google Classroom for your own purposes.
 This will not be marked unless there is a weakness in your WWI culminating and I need to check for understanding.
-The culminating is due Nov 22.
+The culminating is due Nov 21.

 • ALL WORKSHEETS/RESOURCES AVAILABLE FOR THE LESSON BELOW BY CLICKING HERE.